GeJulia/gejulia.github.io/_pages/about.md

 News
 ======
-**10/2024** I will present my work about enhancing modern computer vision with classic signal processing techniques at the Doctoral Consortium at ECCV 2024 and will be mentored by [Elisa Ricci](https://eliricci.eu/).
+**10/2024** I presented my work about enhancing modern computer vision with classic signal processing techniques at the Doctoral Consortium at ECCV 2024 and will be mentored by [Elisa Ricci](https://eliricci.eu/).

 **09/2024** I gave a talk about our work on [Neural Implicit Frequency Filters](https://openreview.net/forum?id=xRy1YRcHWj) at the DWS Colloquium at [University of Mannheim](https://www.uni-mannheim.de/dws/).

-**09/2024** Honored as Outstanding Reviewer at [ECCV 2024](https://eccv.ecva.net/Conferences/2024/Reviewers#all-outstanding-reviewers).
+**09/2024** I was honored as Outstanding Reviewer at [ECCV 2024](https://eccv.ecva.net/Conferences/2024/Reviewers#all-outstanding-reviewers)!

 **09/2024** Our paper [Improving Feature Stability during Upsampling – Spectral Artifacts and the Importance of Spatial Context](https://www.ecva.net/papers/eccv_2024/papers_ECCV/papers/07582.pdf) got accepted at ECCV 2024!